All Episodes

 That's what happened in 2004, and it's what happened in 2002.

-And so one reason I'm optimistic is I I trust the will of the people and not the national punditry.
+And so one reason I'm optimistic is I trust the will of the people and not the national punditry.

-Uh, secondly, I I know that we're right on the issues, and the issues, two main issues are low taxes and winning the war on terror and protecting the American people.
+And the issues, two main issues are low taxes and winning the war on terror and protecting the American people.

-Uh think about the idea of having a Democrat-led house in the Senate, because I don't think it's gonna happen.
+No, I really don't think about the idea of having a Democrat-led House in the Senate because I don't think it's going to happen.

 Well, every tax cut we passed, which has helped this economy grow, was opposed by the Democrat leadership.

-The people that would assume power are the very ones who oppose giving letting people keep more of their own money, and then when it came time to fight in this war on terror, we had votes on whether or not uh we should be able to listen to Al Qaeda or an al Qaeda filiate making a phone call in the United States, and the overwhelming majority of House Democrats voted against that bill.
+And then when it came time to fight in this war on terror, we had votes on whether or not we should be able to listen to al-Qaeda or an Al-Qaeda Philippine making a phone call in the United States, and the overwhelming majority of House Democrats voted against that bill.

 So there's just a different mindset rush.